Announcing 2019 Art Belongs Here Grants Recipients

 Center & Pine Investments, Washoe County and artist Erik Burke for a mural on the Washoe County parking garage on Center Street across from the Downtown Public Library

-Custom Ink, Reno-Sparks Indian Colony and Boys & Girls Club of Truckee Meadows for a mural on the underpass at Keystone Avenue and Foster Drive
+Custom Ink, Reno-Sparks Indian Colony and Big Brothers Big Sisters of Northern Nevada for a mural on the underpass at Keystone Avenue and Foster Drive

 Truckee Meadows Parks Foundation, Biggest Little Dog Park, Montage and artist Mike Burke for artistic bike racks at the downtown dog park and Montage